-Settlement of a Workers’ Compensation claim may require establishment of a Medicare Set-Aside (MSA) in situations where a workers’ comp claim is settled but there is a need for future medical treatment.
-Essentially, the concept here is that Medicare is a secondary payer as long as a primary payer exists.
+Settlement of a Workers’ Compensation claim may require establishment of a Medicare Set-Aside (MSA) where a workers’ comp claim is settled but there is a need for future medical treatment.
+Essentially, the concept here is that Medicare is a secondary payer if a primary payer exists.

 Since most workers’ compensation claim settlements result in closure of the entire claim (an exception to this is an “indemnity-only settlement”), medical treatment for work related injuries is no longer paid by workers’ compensation.